CollectivaT-dev/TTS-API/README.md

 ## Demo page

-A simple user interface is also available at [http://localhost:5050](http://localhost:5050).
+A simple user interface is served at [http://localhost:5050](http://localhost:5050).
 If you like a different header, just replace `static/header.png` with an image you like.

 ![Demo TTS interface](img/default-demo-page.png)